By msmash from Slashdot's closer-look department

 By BeauHD from Slashdot's new-and-improved department

-By BeauHD from Slashdot's new-and-shiny department
+By BeauHD from Slashdot's heads-up department